Icinga/icingaweb2-module-reporting/doc/02-Installation.md

 `Configuration -> Modules -> reporting -> Backend`.
 If you've used `reporting` as name for the resource, you can skip this step.

 This concludes the installation.
-You should now be able create reports.
+Now continue with the [configuration](03-Configuration.md).

 ## Scheduler Daemon